Mighty Morphin Power Rangers: The Movie (video game): Game Boy

 The Game Boy version is a single-player side-scrolling action game similar to the SNES version.
-The player can choose to play as any of the six rangers, who will start off each stage as a Ninja Ranger.
-Rocky, Billy, and Tommy are the stronger characters, while Adam, Kimberly, and Aisha are more agile.
-By defeating enemies throughout each stage, mainly Putty Patrols, and accumulating enough Thunderbolt items to fill up the power gauge, the player can transform their character into a Power Ranger.
+The player can choose to play as any of the six rangers, who will start off each level as a Ninja Ranger.
+Rocky, Billy, and Tommy are the stronger characters, while Adam and the girls are more agile.
+By defeating enemies throughout each level, mainly Putty Patrollers, and accumulating enough Thunderbolt items to fill up the power gauge, the player can transform their character into a Power Ranger.
 Filling up the power gauge again while in Power Ranger mode will allow the player to perform a super attack.
-The game consists of six stages.
-The first five stages can be played in any order, while the sixth one can only be played after completing the other five.
+The game consists of six levels.
+The first five levels can be played in any order, while the sixth one can only be played after completing the other five.

 GamePro commented in their review that "mediocre music, miniature graphics, and horrible control make this one of the worst Ranger titles to date."
-They particularly criticized that the stages are all similar and predictable and that without the Super Game Boy it is impossible to even differentiate between the different playable characters.
+They particularly criticized that the levels are all similar and predictable and that without the Super Game Boy it is impossible to even differentiate between the different playable characters.
 The four reviewers of Electronic Gaming Monthly were divided about the game; two of them described it as "excessively lame", while the other two found it "surprisingly good", praising its length and precise controls.
 However, all four commented that the collision detection is poor, with attacks passing through enemies, and that the lack of any difference between the playable characters besides color is a letdown.
 They scored it a 6.875 out of 10.